 The advanced digital algorithms inside AudioBloomer represent a major step forward in computer audio entertainment.
 The sound is flowing way past the artificial boundary of the two stereo speakers, literally filling the room with an enormous soundstage that is rich with natural timbre and life-like sounds.

-It’s not an artificial effect, just a more exact type of playback, thus eliciting smiles of surprise and joy in demo after demo.
+It’s not an artificial effect, just a more exact type of playback.
+Click the demos to the right, and you will understand.

 The AudioBloomer listening experience

 This enhanced “exactness” is not something you will start to question if you can hear or not, no; leave that quiz to so-called “lossless” audio.

 With AudioBloomer there is no uncertainty as the enhancement is immediately audible for all people.